lud0matic/lud0matic/README.md

 ![Alt text](assets/images/camera.gif)

-but sometimes I love to do this. ~~I don't mean reply emails like a psysco~~
+but sometimes I love to do this. ~~I don't mean reply emails like a psycho~~

 ![Alt text](assets/images/jim-carrey-bruce-almighty.gif)